AtulPriyank11/image_classify_george/README.md

 git clone https://github.com/AtulPriyank11/image_classify_george.git
 ```

-2. Refer the main.ipynb file
+2. Refer the main.ipynb file and main docs.docx file.

+3. Reasoning Behind Choices

+Pre-trained Model: EfficientNet-B0 was chosen for its efficient performance on classification tasks.
+It is pre-trained on ImageNet, providing a solid foundation for transfer learning and reducing the need for extensive training data.